 - Establish venous access and draw blood for U&Es, glucose, cortisol and ACTH (adrenocorticotropic hormone).
 See appendix 1 of the guideline on 'Suspected Iatrogenic Adrenal Insufficiency', available on NHSGGC StaffNet / Clinical Info / Clinical Guideline Directory (link only active if accessing via NHS computer).

 Then see General management and drug therapy section below.

 General management and drug therapy

 Acute adrenal insufficiency

-- Give hydrocortisone IV 100mg immediately then every six hours.
+- Give hydrocortisone IV 100mg immediately then give 200mg over 24 hours either by continuous IV infusion or by 50mg IV every six hours.

 - Fluid resuscitate with 0.9% sodium chloride.
 Continue IV fluids for the next 24–48 hours, depending on the severity of illness and co-morbidity.

 - If hypoglycaemic (blood glucose value <4mmol/L) see under 'severe hypoglycaemia' for guidance.